 What a CID is not

-This number is also different from the Business ID users get when they sign up for Google Business.
+- Business ID.
+This number is also different from the Business ID users get when they sign up for a Google Business Profile.
 The Business ID is only good for identifying the business profile.
 If your client is also having problems with integrations or ads, for example, then you’ll need the CID.

-The CID is also different from the GBP Place ID.
-That number is a unique identifier that locates a place on Google Maps or Google Places.
+- Google Business Profile Place ID.
+This number is a unique identifier that locates a place on Google Maps or Google Places.

 The CID identifies a unique business entity.
 In short, it’s a way for Google to identify a business across different products.

 Google clusters information about the same business using customer ID numbers.
 For example, in the Business Data API, you’ll find your client’s profiles, reviews, and more connected to their CID.

 The CID number allows you to find a specific business.
 On Google Maps, you can locate the business from different views.
 Since the identifier is stable across views, you’ll be able to find the business with ease.